jacygao/armulator/README.md

 		- Implement custom generation logic to reduce manual corrections
 		- Generated Controllers should return IActionResult to support more status codes
 	- Service
-		- Create a base service class to reduce boilplate code
+		[x] Create a base service class to reduce boilplate code
 	- API
 		- Support more error scenarios
+        - Using ApiError object for error response instead of the handwritten response
 	- UX
 		- Scala UI
 	- Documentation